Exact affine conditioning beyond Gaussians: a unique characterization of the ensemble Kalman update: Introduction

+Conversely, when choosing an affine conditioning map $L$ from the infinitely many possibilities, to reduce bias we may want an $L$ for which the set $\mathcal{E}(L)$ is maximally large.
+In Section \ref{section:beyond_enkf}, to study this maximally large set, we define \emph{weakly observation-dependent affine conditioning maps} as affine conditioning maps $L$ of the form

-generalizing commonly used affine conditioning maps like the EnKU or square-root updates \cite{evensen2003ensemble,evensen2009ensemble, tippett2003ensemble, nerger2012unification}.
-We investigate the size of the largest possible exact set $\mathrm{E}(L)$ that any weakly $y_\star$-dependent $L$ might have, which turns out to take the form
+generalizing commonly used affine conditioning maps like the EnKU or square root updates \cite{evensen2003ensemble,evensen2009ensemble, tippett2003ensemble, nerger2012unification}.
+We investigate the size of the largest possible exact set that any weakly observation-dependent $L$ might have, which turns out to take the form

-In Theorem \ref{thm:F_char} we show that the EnKU is exact on all of $\text{F}$ except for pathological counterexamples, thereby almost achieving the smallest possible bias any weakly $y_\star$-dependent affine conditioning map can have.
-More formally, we show that there is a small symmetry class $\mathrm{S}_{\mathrm{nl-dec}}\subseteq \text{F}$ such that
+In Theorem \ref{thm:F_char} we show that the EnKU is exact on all of $\mathcal{F}$ except for pathological counterexamples, thereby almost achieving the maximal level of exactness any weakly observation-dependent affine conditioning map can have.
+More formally, we show that there is a small symmetry class $\mathcal{S}_{\mathrm{nl-dec}}\subseteq \mathcal{F}$ such that This negative result concerning the potential enlargement of the EnKU exactness class through weakly observation-dependent affine transports is consistent with recent developments in learned ensemble filters \cite{mccabe2021learning, revach2022kalmannet, bach2025learning}, where the Kalman gain (corresponding to the matrix $B$) was explicitly made observation-dependent to enable conditioning on more general distributions.
+In particular, those learned maps were not merely weakly observation-dependent, allowing them to go beyond $\mathcal{F}$ (see also Remark \ref{remark:learned_ensemble_filters}).